gnosia93/eliminate-db-hotblock/readme.md

 ### Infra Provisioning ###

 Here, we are going to use AWS cloudformation to automate painfull and error-prone infrastucture setup.
-All steps is composed of two phases. at phase I, we will upload stack-build.yaml which is located at .... file to your acccount s3 bucket. at phase II, we will build infrasture by using cloudformation. normally total required time is about above 10 minitues until all infra build is completed.
+All operations is composed of two phases. at phase I, you will upload stack-build.yaml file located in cloudformation directory of this demo into the your acccount s3 bucket. at phase II, you will build infrasture using cloudformation. normally total required time is about above 10 minitues until all infra build is completed.